fuxiAIlab/OptMatch/docs/README.md

 Advantages:
 - applicable to most of gaming products, fast and easy to implement
 - minimal knowledge about the products and data required
-- robust to data shifting
+- robust to data drift

 Limitations:
+- (for online games and e-sports) a hero can appear at maximun once in a team

+<strong>It's worth noting:</strong>
+- this method is complementary to user portrait

 # 2. Matchmaking System: OptMatch
 ## 2.1 System Overview